Shoaibstat876/aidd-task8-calculator/README.md

 ## ✨ Specify Phase

 ### **Prompt:**
 Write clear specifications for a Python CLI calculator using SpecKitPlus.
-Define the inputs, outputs, operations, rules, constraints, and error-handling requirements.

 ---